 8. The program is now in its pilot phase.

-The government has organized a nine-member advisory committee to design and speed the implementation of ONDC, which includes Nandan Nilekani of Infosys and R S Sharma, CEO of the National Health Authority.
+The government has organized a nine-member advisory committee to design and speed the implementation, which includes Nandan Nilekani of Infosys and R S Sharma, CEO of the National Health Authority.

 Related – Tips for Hotel Industry